 There is an urgent need to support financial health and tackle poverty in the UK.
 Around 14 million people in the UK (20% of the population) are living in poverty – that’s eight million working-age adults, four million children and 2 million pensioners struggling on a household income of less than £16,000 a year.

 At the same time, finance is changing fast.
 With the use of new data and AI technologies in the sector come huge risks around consent and control, bias, exclusion and exploitation, and all have potential to hit the poorest hardest.
 But there are also new opportunities.

-On 18 October, we will work with experts from civil society, finance, innovation and policy making to co-create new ideas about how financial innovation can support good financial health and help to overcome poverty in the UK.
+On 18 October 2018, we worked with experts from civil society, finance, innovation and policy making to co-create new ideas about how financial innovation can support good financial health and help to overcome poverty in the UK.

 This event was held in partnership with the Fair by Design movement and was generously supported by Barrow Cadbury Trust.